The Regularized Hadamard Expansion: A Klein-Gordon Field

-The condition for the transport equation~\eqref{fm1} implies that~$f_{[-1]}(y,y)=0$.
-Then~\eqref{fm1} admits a solution which is unique up to a multiplicative constant.
-The resulting function~$f_{[-1]}$ is an affine parameter along the null geodesic~$\gamma$.
-In this way, for every null geodesic~$\gamma$ through~$y$ we obtain one free parameter.
-Therefore, just as described in~\cite[Appendix~A]{dgc}, the choice of~$f_{[-1]}$ corresponds precisely to distinguishing a family of parametrized null geodesics.
-We always choose the parametrization of the geodesics to depend smoothly on the geodesic.
-Then the resulting function~$f_{[-1]}(x,y)$ is smooth in~$x$ and~$y$ (where~$x$ is always on the light cone centered at~$y$), provided that~$x$ stays away from~$y$.
-On the diagonal~$x=y$, however, the function~$f_{[-1]}$ is only continuous, but it will in general not be smooth.
+having the general solution~$h(\tau) = c \tau$ with a free real parameter~$c$.
+We conclude that~$\f$ has the general form

-We point that this procedure determines~$f_{[-1]}$ only on the light cone (i.e.\ for pairs of points~$x,y$ with~$\Gamma(x,y)=0$).
-Away from the light cone, we are free to modify~$f_{[-1]}$ arbitrarily.
-We again point out that~$f_{[-1]}(x,y)$ need not be smooth on the diagonal~$x=y$.
+Hence along a null geodesic through~$y$, the function~$\f(.,y)$ simply is an affine parameter along this geodesic with~$\f(y,y)=0$.
+The non-uniqueness~\eqref{fm1u} corresponds precisely to the freedom in choosing a distinguished parametrization of each null geodesic.

-In order to simplify the analysis of the remaining transport equations, we note that the requirement $\lim_{\varepsilon \searrow 0} T^\varepsilon =T$ implies that all functions~$f_\bullet(x,y)$ must have the same sign as $\frak{t}(x)-\frak{t}(y)$.
-In particular, this leads to the condition \beq f_\bullet(x,x) = 0 \:. \eeq Using this fact in the above equations~\eqref{f0}--\eqref{frnp2} evaluated at~$x=y$, we conclude that
+We now give a systematic procedure for solving the transport equations of Proposition~\ref{prptransport2}.
+To this end, given~$y \in \scrM$ we choose a null geodesic~$\gamma$ through~$y$ and consider a point~$x$ along this geodesic.
+As already mentioned above, $\f$ is an affine parameter along~$\gamma$.
+Using~\eqref{fzero}, it is unique up to a multiplicative constant.
+We always choose the parametrization of the geodesics to depend smoothly on the null geodesic.
+Then the resulting function~$\f(x,y)$ is smooth in~$x$ and~$y$ (where~$x$ is always on the light cone centered at~$y$), provided that~$x$ stays away from~$y$.
+On the diagonal~$x=y$, however, the function~$\f$ is only continuous, but it will in general {\em{not}} be smooth.
+We also point out that this procedure determines~$\f$ only on the light cone (i.e.\ for pairs of points~$x,y$ with~$\Gamma(x,y)=0$).
+Away from the light cone, we are free to modify~$\f$ arbitrarily.